mozilla/crash-ping-ingest/README.md

 # crash-ping-ingest

-The program in [ingester](./ingester) ingests crash pings, symbolicates them (locally), and outputs the resulting crash ping signatures and stacks as [jsonl][].
+The program in [ingester](./ingester) ingests crash pings as [jsonl][], symbolicates them (locally), and outputs the resulting crash ping signatures and stacks as [jsonl][].
 It does so as quickly as possible with the resources provisioned (you may limit threads, cache size, download count, etc).

-Anecdotally, on an i9 system with a 20GB symbolication cache, this takes 45 minutes to do the same work that takes about 7 hours with the old crash ping ingestion scripts (which use the symbolication server).

 [date_version_config.py](./date_version_config.py) figures out the channel versions for a given date and reads the `REDASH_API_KEY` environment variable to output configuration for the ingester (which